 For Ruiz, words are seeds of “opinions, ideas, and concepts” that can enslave or free you.
 If you believe anything you say, think, or hear, you immediately make an agreement with yourself.
 Therefore, to build calmness and clarity, refrain from harsh language, gossip, and lying to others and to yourself.

-You’ve organized a day out with friends and feel great.
+Let’s say you’ve organized a day out with friends and feel great.
 Suddenly, there’s a mix-up with the reservation for your lunch date.
 You immediately believe you’re unorganized and a failure.

 Why would you believe this?